nextgis/docs_toolbox/source/update_vector_layer.rst

 Inputs:

-* Web GIS address - Your Web GIS URL, e.g. https://demo.nextgis.com.
-* Login - Web GIS user login.
+* Web GIS address.
+Example: https://sandbox.nextgis.com;
-* Password - Web GIS user password.
+* Login.
+NextGIS ID or Web GIS user login;
+* Password.
+User password;
-* Vector layer ID - Please specify the number corresponding to the target layer, you can find it in address bar of the browser.
-For instance, corresponding number for resource “Matter levels” is 5150 since its address is https://demo.nextgis.com/resource/5150.
+* Vector layer resource ID.
+Numbers at the end of the layer resource URL.
+For instance, corresponding number for resource “Matter levels” is 5150 since its address is https://demo.nextgis.com/resource/5150.;
+* Delimiter.
+Specify delimiter in uploaded CSV-file, e.g. ``,`` (comma)
+* Mode.
+Use ``Add`` to add to the data and ``Replace`` to completely replace existing data;
+* Skip frist lines.
+Number of lines to skip before CSV header;
-* CSV file - file with coordinates of the points.
-Fields with latitude and longitude should be named lat and lon, respectively.
+* Choose CSV file.
+Point file with coordinates in *.CSV format.
+Fields with latitude and longitude should be named ``lat`` and ``lon``, respectively.
 Coordinates should be in WGS84 (EPSG:4326).
 If the table contains dates, they must be written in `ISO <https://docs.python.org/3/library/datetime.html#datetime.datetime.isoformat>`_ format, for example, 2019-05-18T15:17:08.132263.
-* CSV separator - symbol used to separate values in CSV file, for example, ; (semicolon).
-* Mode - Use Add to add features to already existing ones, and Replace to completely replace existing data.
-Case-insensitive.

 Outputs: